Security

 You're handing us the keys to your app.
 Here's how we guard them.

-Ejector sits in a sensitive spot: it reads your code and, for managed-proxy users, holds the credentials that let agents act as your app.
+Ejector sits in a sensitive spot: it reads your code and, for managed-proxy users, holds the sessions that let agents act as your app — and, with Customer Connect, the sessions of each of your end-customers too.
 We designed the system so that even we can't casually read those secrets, and so a leaked API key can never unlock anyone else's.
 This page is the honest, technical account of how.

 The short version